ghostdogpr/caliban/vuepress/docs/docs/README.md

 libraryDependencies += "com.github.ghostdogpr" %% "caliban-monix"     % "0.7.5" // interop with monix
 ```

-Note that Caliban is also available for ScalaJS.

 ## A simple example

 Creating a GraphQL API with Caliban is as simple as creating a case class.
 Indeed, the whole GraphQL schema will be derived from a case class structure (its fields and the other types it references), and the resolver is just an instance of that case class.